Wedding of Prince William and Catherine Middleton: Broadcasting

 The wedding was widely broadcast on television, internet, and radio, in more than 180 countries.
 ITV, BBC, and CNN covered the ceremony and associated events live through the combined pool of footage from the BBC, Sky, and ITN to help cover the overall cost.

 In North America, which is five to nine hours behind British Summer Time, the wedding occurred during the time usually taken up by network breakfast television programmes, which expanded their normal length to allow for full coverage.
 NBC's Today began coverage at 4 am Eastern Time, and along with MSNBC, partnered with ITV.
 ABC partnered with BBC, CBS has its own live London affiliates, and Fox and Fox News Channel partnered with their sister network Sky News.
-(Although the American networks sent their top presenters, NBC expanded the Today show due to the 2011 Super Outbreak; NBC Nightly News presenter Brian Williams had arrived in London to present the coverage, but the tornado outbreak forced him to return to the United States.
-Nevertheless, NBC had the highest ratings of any American network for the royal wedding, like 30 years before.).
+(Although the American networks sent their top presenters, NBC expanded the Today show due to the 2011 Super Outbreak of tornadoes; NBC Nightly News presenter Brian Williams had arrived in London to present the coverage, but the outbreak forced him to return to the United States.
+Nevertheless, NBC had the highest ratings of any American network for the royal wedding, like 30 years before.)

 The CBC and CTV had live coverage.
 Cable networks and radio also had live coverage.
 In Mexico, the wedding aired on Televisa and TV Azteca; all television stations in Mexico carrying the ceremony stayed on the air during the late night hours instead of normally signing off.
 The ABC also took the BBC feed in Australia, in addition to pay TV channel UKTV.
 Coverage was also provided on the Seven Network, Nine Network and Network Ten.
 The ABC had planned to produce alternative commentary with The Chaser, but in response to these plans, the BBC barred the use of its footage for such a purpose, on orders from Clarence House.
 The royal wedding was also streamed live online on YouTube via the British Monarchy's official The Royal Channel.